Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Theoretical model for RF relaxation

 From this expression, the total RF rate constant is derived as

 At any physical temperature $T=1/k_{\rm B}\beta$, the equilibrium absorption cross-section can be obtained using a similar correlation function

 where $Z_g(T)=\tr[e^{-\beta H_g} ] $ is the equilibrium partition function in the electronic ground state.
-The same formalism provides the photoelectron spectra between the electronic ground state $g$ of the neutral molecule and the electronic state $e$ (which can also be an electronic ground state) of the corresponding cation by assuming a vertical transition.
-The spectral intensity is then proportional to
+The same formalism provides the PE spectrum between the electronic ground state $g$ of the neutral molecule and any arbitrary electronic state $e$ (which can also be the electronic ground state) of the corresponding cation.
+For this type of spectroscopy, since the transition probability is generally not accessible, it is common practice to assume a vertical transition with an arbitrary transition dipole moment.\cite{Kouppel:1984aa} The spectral intensity is then proportional to

 where $C^{\text{PE}}_{ge}(\tau_g,\tau_{e})$ is given by